yaolsenarch/SDoH-LLMClassification/README.md

 ## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 ## 🤝 Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request.<br>
-📧 Contact
+📧 Contact<br>

-Author: Yuan-Yuan Olsen
+Author: Yuan-Yuan Olsen<br>
-Email: yuanyuan.a.olsen@healthpartners.com
+Email: yuanyuan.a.olsen@healthpartners.com <br>
 Project Link: https://github.com/yaolsenarch/SDoH-LLMClassification